-Learn to visualize your data like an expert with these practical how-tos for presentation, analysis, and understanding.
+Visualize your data like an expert with hundreds of practical how-tos for presentation, analysis, and understanding.

 When you want to focus on the magnitude of differences between low and high values, use visual cues that highlight distance.

 Mapping one dot per person, it's all about putting the pieces together.

 Moving your data from the digital screen to something more physical isn't as tricky as it seems.
 Here's how I did it.

 Show connections in the circular layout for a more compact presentation.